hermit-crab/ipython-screen/README.md

 Simply place it into one of your PATH directories or call directly.

 Accepts IPYTHON_BIN environment variable.
-Use `ipython-screen -` to only initialize background session (for autostart).
+Can be run as `ipython-screen -` to only initialize background session (for autostart).

 Shortcut install:
 ```bash